apigear-io/apigear-docs/docs/maker/symbols.md

 ### Operation

-Operation is a typed element with an additional list of parameters.
-The type information defines the return type of the operation.
+Operation is a named element with an additional list of typed parameters.
+The return element defines the return type.

 All information from the typed element plus

-- **params**: array of typed elements
+- **Params**: array of typed elements
+- **Return**: type information

 ### Signal